 Oakfield Area Food Pantry is open to residents of Oakfield School District.
 Open 1st and 3rd Wednesday of each month from 4-6pm.
 Pick-up boxes are available.
 Please call prior to pick-up.
 Contact: (920) 948-0393

-Ripon Community Dinner is resuming community dinners on the 4th Tuesday of each month, with the first dinner on June 23rd from 5:30-6:30 pm.
-Dinners will be a drive-thru service with boxed meals that include a sandwich, chips, drink, cookie, and pickle.
-Toilet paper will be provided to each guest.
-Dinners will be provided in this manner until further notice.
+Ripon Community Dinner is holding drive through community dinners on the last Tuesday of every month from 5:30-6:30 pm.
+Dinners will be pre-boxed meals that include a sandwich, chips, drink, cookie, and pickle.

 Ripon Food Pantry is open to Ripon area residents only.
 Open Monday-Thursday from 9-11, pick up available.
 Call prior to visit.
 Contact: (920) 748-3196

-Ruby’s Pantry will be open on June 11th and will be a drive-thru pantry.
-For important and specific details on how the pantry will operate, visit the pantry’s Facebook page “Fond du Lac Ruby’s Pop Up Pantry” or the church website by clicking on the hyperlink.
+Ruby’s Pantry will be open for a drive-thru pantry on Thursday, October 8th, from 4:30-6:00pm, or as soon as we are out of food shares, whichever comes first.
+For important and specific details on how the pantry will operate, visit the pantry’s Facebook page or the church website.

 St. Matthew’s Food Pantry is open by appointment only.
 Call the pantry to arrange food pick-up.
 Contact: (920) 602-3607